Stunning views

 Après-ski spots to know:

 Rental shops at the base of the fell carry a full range of downhill and cross-country equipment, as well as snowshoes and fat bikes.
-Arctic conditions demand proper gear - rental packages include clothing layers and helmets appropriate for temperatures that can drop well below -20°C. Booking ahead during peak holiday weeks ensures availability, particularly for children's equipment and speciality items.
+Arctic conditions demand proper gear, so rental packages include clothing layers and helmets appropriate for temperatures that can drop well below -20°C. Booking ahead during peak holiday weeks ensures availability, particularly for children's equipment and speciality items.

 The resort village is small and walkable, with most accommodation, restaurants, and the ski area base all within a short distance.
 For trips to Luosto (about 25 minutes), the Amethyst Mine, or wilderness activity departure points, a car or organised transfer is needed.
 Some activity providers include pick-up from your accommodation as part of the booking.

 A car is useful for flexibility, particularly if you want to explore the national park or visit Luosto independently.
-Roads in Lapland are well-maintained in winter but can be icy and dark during the polar night - winter tyres are mandatory and driving at a steady pace is sensible.
+Roads in Lapland are well-maintained in winter but can be icy and dark during the polar night, and winter tyres are mandatory and driving at a steady pace is sensible.
 Taxi services are available but limited, so arranging transport in advance is recommended.

 Pyhä is deep in Finnish Lapland, well inside the Arctic Circle.
 The nearest airport is Rovaniemi (about 135km), which has direct seasonal flights from several UK airports during the winter months.
-Helsinki is around 900km south, with connecting flights to Rovaniemi taking about 75 minutes.
-The drive from Rovaniemi to Pyhä takes roughly 90 minutes through Arctic forest.
+The drive from Rovaniemi to Pyhä takes roughly 90 minutes through the Arctic forest.

 WeSki has car rentals from the airport as well as private transfers to Pyhä.
 Add them to your Pyhä ski holiday package for seamless door-to-door travel.